uzswe/golang/README.md

 - **Short exercises** to reinforce learning.
 - **Code examples** to demonstrate real-world applications.

-## Who Is This For?
+### Who Is This For?

 - Beginners who have never coded before.
-- Developers looking to learn Go from scratch.
+- Developers looking to learn GO from scratch.
-- Anyone interested in building efficient and scalable applications with Go.
+- Anyone interested in building efficient and scalable applications with GO.

-Start your Go programming journey today! 🚀
+#### Start your GO programming journey today! 🚀